samuelemarro/gr13-vite-token-auction/README.md

 ## IMPORTANT - Node timestamp hack

 Since the node's timestamp cannot be set reliably, for testing purposes the contract uses a variable (which can be set) in place of the real block timestamp.
-In order to obtain the production-ready contract code, simply comment and uncomment the lines as stated in SunkCost.solpp.
+In order to obtain the production-ready contract code, simply comment and uncomment the lines as stated in TokenAuction.solpp.